-“Tapasya which is practiced with hypocrisy for the sake of honor, respect, and reverence; that, here in the world, is declared to be rajasic, unsteady, and impermanent” (17:18).
+Tapasya which is practiced with hypocrisy to gain acceptance, honor and reverence, is declared to be rajasic, unstable, and transitory (17:18).

 Satkara, which means honor, reverence, favor, or hospitality.
 Literally, it means “good-doing,” so it implies that the rajasic tapaswin wants to be thought well of in general, which of course will result in the four meanings just listed.
 Mana, which means honor and respect.
 Puja, which usually is translated as “worship,” but can also mean reverence akin to worship.
 In India they basically go together.
-Guru puja is quite common, and almost as common is the claim of disciples that their guru is really an avatar, a divine incarnation–even “the yugavatar.”
+Guru puja is quite common, and almost as common is the claim of disciples that their guru is really an avatar, a divine incarnation.
 This is carried to absurd lengths all the time.
 Contrary to Buddha’s assertions, many contemporary Indian teachers are fingers pointing to themselves–not to the goal of nirvana.

 Dambhena means fraudulent and hypocritical.
 Such people supposedly engage in extreme ascetic actions and continually have the most exalted experiences.
 But when you look closer it is all puff and patter.
 They do nothing but sit around being adored and toadying to the rich and the influential, occasionally emitting a string of platitudes whose banality is astonishing–but not as amazing as the mindless plaudits of their admirers.

-Swami Sri Yukteswar, the guru of Paramhansa Yogananda, continually cautioned people to never believe the claims made about yogis, especially those made by their disciples.
+Swami Sri Yukteswar, the guru of Paramhansa Yogananda, continually cautioned people to never believe the claims made about yogis, especially the claims made by their disciples.
 Rather, he counseled them to carefully examine matters for themselves.
 As a young man he heard of a yogi who always slept in a state of levitation.
 So he hid under the yogi’s bed and waited.
 Nothing but snores.
 So he crawled from under the bed and said in a loud voice: “I don’t see any levitation–only sleep!”
 The yogi woke up, and to cover himself shouted: “I wondered why I did not levitate tonight as usual.
 You were spying on me!”
 The young Priya Nath merely laughed and went his way, not impressed by the declaration.

+Pious hypocrisy is common coin of the crowd-pleaser.
+It is a favorite ploy in India to claim that you spent decades doing intense tapasya in the Himalayas.
+I personally know one Big Baba of Bengal who claims he spent over twenty years in the Himalayas, when investigation easily shows that he was a building contractor in Calcutta all the time!
 Swami Sivananda humorously wrote some instruction for these people.
 First, he said, rent a little house (kutir) in Rishikesh or Hardwar for six months.
 Arrange to have your food brought to you, and never be seen by anybody.
 Sit around inside and do what you like, including a lot of sleep.
 During that time write two or three “trash leaflets” (his expression) and a couple of bad devotional songs (bhajans).
 Then at the end of the six months go down to the plains and put it out that you have been living in silence (mauna) for many years way up in the Himalayas, even beyond Uttar Kashi.
 Arrange for yourself a few meetings where you will talk aimlessly, sing your bad songs, and give out your worthless leaflets.
 In no time at all you will be a sought-after guru, and maybe even an avatar.

 Krishna winds up the subject by saying that rajasic tapasya, besides its obvious flaws, is worthless because it is chalam–unsteady and wavering–and adhruvam–impermanent, infirm, and unfixed.
 This is because rajas by its nature is restless and changing.
 A rajasic person does not hold single-mindedly to anything for long.
 Therefore any tapasya will be impermanent, especially because it is not oriented toward the unchanging and ever-existent Absolute, but rather toward the ever-changing and unsteady ego-dream.

 There is a lot to look at here, and all unpleasant.
 But the result will be positive.

-When people mistake their physical and psychic makeup for their self, they cannot help but misunderstand what is really needed for spiritual life, and will waste their time to no purpose, ultimately harming themselves.
+When people mistake their physical and psychic makeup for their Self, they cannot help but misunderstand what is really needed for spiritual life, and will waste their time to no purpose, ultimately harming themselves.
 Such persons will often engage in padaya–torture or torment.
 They will torture the body with strenuous and painful actions, even mutilating it or hastening its death by injury to its health.
 Ritual mutilation is often practiced on their own bodies by those engaged in negative ascesis.
 Or just the opposite: they will harm the body through deluded indulgence and lack of discipline or purification.
-But most of all they will torment their Self by burying It beneath ignorant ideas and actions, clouding and distorting their minds so there is no hope of comprehending true spiritual matters or disciplines.
+But most of all they will torment their Self by burying it beneath ignorant ideas and actions, clouding and distorting their minds so there is no hope of comprehending true spiritual matters or disciplines.
 They will live a life contrary to their real spirit-nature, and thus bring nothing but suffering to themselves and others.

 Finally, tamasic tapasya is sometimes engaged in as a kind of evil magical practice whose intention is to gain the power to harm another, or to placate negative entities who will do the harming on behalf of the tapaswin.
 I am sorry to say that this is found in India even to this day.
 I know of a “sadhu” who lives in a temple in Kerala and does incredibly complex and strenuous disciplines to get such power.
 This man was once hired to bring about the death of a friend of mine, supposedly through placation of a “deity.”
-Fortunately a letter from this evil man to the one hiring him was missent to my friend who spiritually armed himself and came to no harm.
+Fortunately a letter from this evil man to the one hiring him was missent to my friend, who spiritually armed himself and came to no harm.

 Sometimes tapasya is engaged in just to be thought “more ascetic than thou” in relation to others engaged in spiritual discipline.
 A kind of ascetic one-upmanship and rivalry is often found among monastics of all religions.
 This was especially the case in Christian monasticism in the Egyptian desert during the third century (and after) when enough time had lapsed for the Church to have greatly forgotten what Jesus had really taught about spiritual life and discipline.
 Regarding this, in his book, Benedictine Monachism, Dom Cuthbert Butler wrote: